zapier/zapier-platform/packages/cli/README-source.md

 ### How does Zapier Platform CLI Work?

 Zapier takes the App you upload and sends it over to Amazon Web Service's Lambda.
 We then make calls to execute the operations your App defines as we execute Zaps.
 Your App takes the input data we provide (if any), makes the necessary HTTP calls, and returns the relevant data, which gets fed back into Zapier.

 ### Zapier Platform CLI vs UI

-The Zapier Platform includes two ways to build integrations: a CLI to build integrations in your local development environment and deploy them from the command line, and a UI to create integrations with a visual builder from your browser.
-Both use the same Zapier platform, so pick the one that fits your team's needs best, as the difference is in how you develop the integration.
+The Zapier Platform includes two ways to build integrations: a CLI (to build integrations in your local development environment and deploy them from the command line), and a Visual Builder (to create integrations with a visual builder from your browser).
+Both use the same underlying platform, so pick the one that fits your team's needs best.
+The main difference is how you make changes to your code.

 Zapier Platform CLI is designed to be used by development teams who collaborate with version control and CI, and can be used to build more advanced integrations with custom coding for every part of your API calls and response parsing.